saifr1992/MapPanning/README.md

 MVVM and Xamarin.Forms

 ## Notes
-Use Xamarin.Forms maps nuget
-The app is using xamarin forms, is am using MVVM pattern.
-The timer gets the location after every 6 second.
+Use https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/map/ nuget.
+The app is using xamarin forms and I am using MVVM pattern.
+The timer gets the location after every 6 seconds.

 ## Get Ideas from